JulienAvezou/security-kubernetes/README.md

 Security should be redundant to increase security at every step

 Sec best practices:
-- build secure images (see docker security best practices section for image sec)
+- Build secure images (see docker security best practices section for image sec)
-- do image scanning before pushing to registry + scan regularly in registry
+- Do image scanning before pushing to registry + scan regularly in registry
-- run container as non-root
+- Run container as non-root
 - RBAC (Role Based Access Control) - authentication & authorization at cluster level and within the cluster, keep permissions as restrictive as possible mapped to namespaces.
 NB: users need to be created via certificates within context of K8s.
 For non-human users - ServiceAccount resource which uses tokens
 - Defined network rules at network level (NetworkPolicy) or at service level via Service Mesh using proxies (with Istio for ex) to determine how pods can talk to each other - least access allowed rules
 - mTLS between Services for encryption
 - Secure Secret Data using Secret resource - enable built-in encryption using EncryptionConfiguration with AWS KMS to manage the encryption keys or 3rd party solution like HashiCorp Vault
 - Secure etcd store (stores secrets and config data from updates) - put etcd behind firewall, encrypt etcd data
 - Protect your application data - automated backup and restore
 - Configure Security Policies - Policy as Code to avoid misconfigurations by automating the validation of security config via 3rd party tools (Open Policy Agent, Kyverno etc.)

 -----